-Individuals charged with criminal organizations offences are typically alleged to have enhanced an existing criminal organization, committed an offence for the benefit of a criminal organization, or instructed the commission of an offence for a criminal organization.
+Individuals charged with criminal organization offences are typically alleged to have enhanced an existing criminal organization, committed an offence for the benefit of a criminal organization, or instructed the commission of an offence for a criminal organization.

 Prosecutions of criminal organization offences are highly complex.
 Typically, the offences relating to criminal organizations include murder, fraud, money laundering, drug and firearms trafficking.
 In addition, some criminal offences are also modified by the existence of a criminal organization.
 These include: conspiracies, counseling to commit a criminal offence, accessory after the fact, possessing explosives for a criminal organization, and intimidating the justice system and journalists.

-The Crown is required to prove the group is a criminal organization.
+At trial, the Crown is required to prove the group is a criminal organization.
 Some factors that a court may consider in deciding whether a group is a criminal organization may include:

 the existences of rules as between the members;